aburdiss/angular-tour-of-heroes/README.md

 On an `<input>` component, if you use the ngModel prop, and pass to it the name of a piece of state, angular sets up a two-way bridge for the data with that.

 `*ngFor` is angular’s repeater directive.
-It will repeat the element that it is attached to,
+It will repeat the element that it is attached to.
+You can also use interpolation binding syntax inside an `*ngFor`, for things like dynamic routes.

 `*ngIf` is angular’s conditional rendering mechanism.
 If the variable passed to `*ngIf` is not defined, the whole section wrapped by this wrapper will not render.
 Inside the string that you pass to `*ngIf`, you can just write a standard JavaScript expression that evaluates to a boolean.